Metra Electric District: Electric IC era

 Faced with declining ridership as urban transportation patterns changed, the Illinois Central attempted to modernize the IC Electric system from 1966, implementing an automatic ticketing scheme called Automated Revenue Collection System (ARCS), which comprised a system of faregates and magnetic cards scanned by passengers when entering and exiting stations.
-This was intended to enable the reduction of train crews from three - engineer, conductor, and ticket collector - to just two, eliminating the position of the ticket collector.
+This was intended to enable the reduction of train crews from three—engineer, conductor, and ticket collector—to just two, eliminating the position of the ticket collector.
 However, labour dispute arbitration and a 1969 strike forestalled these plans.

 By 1960, ridership on the IC Electric had fallen to less than 54,000 daily, the line was a loss-maker most years, and ridership was overwhelmingly concentrated in commuting peak hours.
 The system's rolling stock still dated to the original 1920s electrification but funds were not available for their replacement.
 The system's position degraded severely from 1969, when the Dan Ryan branch of the Chicago "L" opened.
 That line, subsidised and publicly operated, in contrast to the unsubsidised IC Electric, operated with cost-effective one-person crews, and attracted customers with lower fares, better off-peak service, and integration with the city bus network.
 In response to declining ridership, the Illinois Central began to raise fares, starting from a price very similar to that of the "L" but rising to 1973 to a price 40% greater.

 In 1972 the IC Electric, with assistance of public funding from the Chicago South Suburban Mass Transit District, procured new rolling stock in the Highliner railcars.
 Although highly modern compared to the railway's existing fleet, they had fewer doors than the old coaches, and also featured the interior layout of the gallery cars designed to facilitate fare collection despite the use of automated faregates, a design optimized for long-haul suburban service but ill-suited to the line's former role as urban rapid transit.
-This mirrored progressive declines in service; when until 1949 the South Chicago Branch had service every 10 minutes, this had fallen to once every 30 minutes by 1974.
-Service however increased on the mainline and the Blue Island Branch from every 40 minutes to every 30 minutes, reflecting a shift from urban to suburban service.
+This mirrored progressive declines in service; through 1949, the South Chicago Branch had 10-minute headways, but this service had fallen to 30-minute frequency patterns by 1974.
+Frequency, however, increased on the mainline and the Blue Island Branch from every 40 minutes to every 30 minutes, reflecting a shift from urban to suburban service.